 How To Apply

-Since the company does not run a credit check, you do not have to give your bank information.
-Kikoff will need to verify your identity and once you are approved, you can begin monitoring your balance, credit scores, payments and more once you’ve set up an account online.
+Kikoff will need to verify your identity.
+Once you are approved, you can set up your account online and begin monitoring your balance, credit scores, payments and more.

-The most notable competitor of Kikoff is the online credit builder, Self.
-Self charges you an administrative fee for the line of credit they offer.
+The most notable competitor of Kikoff is the online credit builder called Self.
+Here is how they compare: